AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/Raise/tc.rst

 multiple kinds of raise operations, implicit or explicit
 ========================================================

-Check SC with multiple kinds of raise operations, implicit or explicit, for language or user defined exceptions in various program contexts.
+Check SC for multiple kinds of raise operations, implicit or explicit, for language- or user-defined exceptions in various program contexts.

-Cases to check are restricted by ZFP limitation on exception propagation, intra subprogram only.
+Because of the ZFP limitation on exception propagation, the only case to check is within a given subprogram.